Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Introduction

-We used a random sampling approach to simulate feeder loads for LV feeders of different sizes, from 10 connections (small LV feeder) to 250 connections (medium-voltage to low-voltage transformer level).
+To investigate the effect of different LCTs on feeder load, we modeled feeders with these LCTs by creating subsets of the data that, e.g., only contain profiles with EVs.
+We sampled profiles from these subsets to simulate feeder loads for LV feeders of different sizes, from 10 connections (small LV feeder) to 250 connections (medium-voltage to low-voltage transformer level).
 We investigated the influence of LCTs on the size and timing (day of year and hour of the day) of the feeder peaks, for both offtake and injection.
+This sampling procedure is repeated many times, to investigate the full variation in feeder behavior.
 A visual analysis of the feeder-level load profiles shows that the classical duck curve is replaced by a night-camel curve for feeders with only HPs and a night-dromedary curve for feeders with only EVs charging faster than 6.5 kW.

 Our proposed method is simple to implement, yet returns many important and generic insights that are relevant to a DSO.
-It can be used to understand the consumption behaviour of different types of customers, and shows important qualitative trends of how feeder peaks will change when a large number of LCTs are installed, which is relevant input for DSO grid planners.
+It can be used to understand the consumption behavior of different types of customers, and shows important qualitative trends of how feeder peaks will change when a large number of LCTs are installed, which is relevant input for DSO grid planners.